AUTOMATIC1111/stable-diffusion-webui/Features.md

 Example of a pattern: `[seed]-[steps]-[cfg]-[sampler]-[prompt_spaces]`

-Note about "prompt" tags: `[prompt]` will add underscores between the prompt words, while `[prompt_spaces]` will keep the prompt intact (easier to copy/paste into the UI again). `[prompt_words]` is a simplifed and cleaned-up version of your prompt, already used to generated subdirectories names, with only the words of your prompt (no punctuation).
+Note about "prompt" tags: `[prompt]` will add underscores between the prompt words, while `[prompt_spaces]` will keep the prompt intact (easier to copy/paste into the UI again). `[prompt_words]` is a simplified and cleaned-up version of your prompt, already used to generated subdirectories names, with only the words of your prompt (no punctuation).

 If you leave this field empty, the default pattern will be applied (`[seed]-[prompt_spaces]`).